joinmeow/amazon-cognito-passwordless-auth/README.md

 const { signedIn } = await authenticateWithSRP({
   username: "user@example.com",
   password: "securePassword123",
+  rememberDevice: async () => {
+    return window.confirm("Remember this device?");
+  },
 });

 // 2.
-Wait for the sign-in to complete const tokens = await signedIn;
+Wait for the sign-in to complete - including any "remember device" decisions const tokens = await signedIn;

 // 3.
-Check if the user needs to be asked about remembering the device if (tokens.userConfirmationNecessary) {
-  // Ask the user if they want to remember this device const rememberDevice = confirm(
-    "Remember this device?
-You won't need MFA next time."
-  );

-  // Update device status based on user's choice await updateDeviceStatus({
-    accessToken: tokens.accessToken,
-    deviceKey: tokens.deviceKey,
-    deviceRememberedStatus: rememberDevice ? "remembered" : "not_remembered",
-  });
-}

-// 4.
-On subsequent sign-ins, the library automatically uses the remembered device
-// and handles the DEVICE_SRP_AUTH challenge instead of requiring MFA
+The signedIn promise won't resolve until:
+// - User explicitly said "don't remember", or
+// - The UpdateDeviceStatus call has completed, or
+// - No rememberDevice callback was supplied
 ```

 How device authentication works:

 1. **Device Confirmation** (automatic): When a user signs in with MFA on a new device, the library automatically registers the device with Cognito.

-2. **Device Remembering** (user choice): Your app should ask users if they want to remember the device when `tokens.userConfirmationNecessary` is true.
+2. **Device Remembering** (user choice): When `userConfirmationNecessary` is true, your app's `rememberDevice` callback is invoked, giving you control over when and how to ask the user.

+3. **Atomic Authentication Flow**: The `signedIn` promise doesn't resolve until the entire flow (including device status updates) is complete.

-3. **Subsequent Sign-ins**: On remembered devices, users bypass MFA automatically.
+4. **Subsequent Sign-ins**: On remembered devices, users bypass MFA automatically.

-Important: Device confirmation now only happens when MFA is used during authentication.
-This ensures that device authentication maintains proper security by only allowing devices to be remembered after the user has successfully completed an MFA challenge.
+Important: The `rememberDevice` callback is **only invoked after successful MFA authentication** (like TOTP or SMS).
+For users without MFA enabled, or for sign-ins that don't trigger an MFA step, the callback will never be invoked and device remembering is not possible.

 ### TOTP MFA Setup